tjburch/tjburch.github.io/_other/2020readinglist.md

 - _The Sin of Certainty_  - Peter Enns
 - _How to Be an Antiracist_ - Ibram X. Kendi
 - _Scarcity: Why Having Too Little Means So Much_ - Sendhil Mullainathan, Eldar Shafir
+- _The Universe Speaks in Numbers: How Modern Math Reveals Nature's Deepest Secrets_ - Graham Farmelo

 ## Textbooks Completed: